Wisconsin

 Afternoon:

-Next, we will travel to the Milwaukee Museum of Art, a uniquely shaped building on the shores of Lake Michigan.
+Next, we will travel to the Milwaukee Art Museum, a uniquely shaped building on the shores of Lake Michigan.
 A docent will walk us through the numerous collections that are on display.
-Later in the afternoon, we'll head to Sprecher Brewing Company, the oldest craft brewery in Milwaukee.
-Sprecher founder, Randy Sprecher, started his brewing career at Pabst, before he left the company in 1984 to start his own company in 1985.
+Later in the afternoon, we’ll head to Sprecher Brewing Company, the oldest craft brewery in Milwaukee.
+Sprecher founder, Randy Sprecher, started his brewing career at Pabst before leaving in 1984 to start his own company in 1985.
 Today, Sprecher is one of the biggest brewing companies in the region, and the only brewery to use fire brewing to create their craft beers and sodas.
 During our visit, we will have the opportunity to hear about the Sprecher brewing process and sample some Sprecher beers and sodas.

 Dinner: